VC 101

 To build your investor documentation you will need to be a an astute data researcher.
 We’ll share all tricks and data tools we use so that you can find the reports, articles and information that backs your vision.
 The powerful stuff investment bankers have and mere mortals don’t, until now.

-Bootcamp tools
+TECH tools

 FB European VC list